TheChristan/loxonepanel/README.md

 NOTE!
 Make sure that you have selected the right assets in the Asset screen on the left of Affinity Designer 2

 # Thanks to
-Thanks to Thames valley Automation for designen these assets!
+Thanks to Thames valley Automation for designing these assets!
 You can visit them on www.ThamesValleyAutomation.co.uk

 Or on instagram: www.instagram.com/thamesvalleyautomation/